-Maybe we got lucky (or were just really well prepared) but we didn’t actually find Iceland that cold.
+Maybe we got lucky (or were just really well prepared) but we didn’t actually find Iceland in February all that cold.
 It might also be that we’re from hardy Northern English stock so the cold doesn’t bother us as much.
-It can be windy, and snowy, and you’ll definitely want to wrap up warm but at no point did I feel in danger of getting frostbite.
+It can be windy, and snowy, and you’ll definitely want to wrap up warm, but at no point did I feel in danger of getting frostbite.

 On our excursion days I added a fleece underneath my big coat (but didn’t really need it) and wore thermal leggings (Uniqlo) underneath fleece-lined waterproof trousers.
 I also had to go swimsuit shopping (horror!) for the Blue Lagoon.